 The truth is…there is no such thing as a cosmetic dental specialist.
 The American Dental Association does not recognize cosmetic dentistry as a specialty.
 However, all of the Drs.
 Boyd have been trained extensively in esthetic dentistry and utilize the most advanced techniques and materials to provide the best smile.

-Prosthodontists, the only dentists recognized by the ADA as true specialists in esthetic or cosmetic dentistry, can restore optimum function and appearance to your teeth.
+Prosthodontists, the only dentists recognized by the ADA as true specialists in esthetic/cosmetic dentistry, can restore optimal function and appearance to your teeth.
 Specialty certification is obtained with an additional three years of residency beyond dental school at an ADA accredited university or hospital program.
-Prosthodontists also receive advanced training in implant dentistry, TMD/TMJ-jaw joint problems, traumatic injuries to the mouth’s structures and snoring/sleep apnea disorders.
+Prosthodontists also receive advanced training in implant dentistry, TMD/TMJ problems, traumatic injuries to the mouth’s structures, and snoring/sleep apnea disorders.

-If you have a dental emergency during our office hours, please call our office at (212) 755-9055, and we will accommodate your needs.
-We have an emergency service to call after hours that will get you in contact with Dr. Boyd.
+If you have a dental emergency during our office hours, please call our office at (212) 433-2425, and we will accommodate your needs.
+We have an emergency service after-hours that will get you in contact with Dr. Boyd.
 The emergency service number is (212) 774-1485.
-If you have a severe injury, bleeding or infection, please visit an emergency room or dial 911.
+If you have a severe injury, bleeding, or infection, please visit an emergency room or dial 911.

-We work with many insurance companies to get you the most reimbursement.
-If your insurance carrier permits you to choose your own dentist, we can file most claims electronically which speeds your reimbursement.
+We work with many insurance companies to get you the highest reimbursement.
+If your insurance carrier permits you to choose your own dentist, we can file most claims electronically to speed up the reimbursement process as well.
 Your insurance company will reimburse you directly.

-Regular professional dental cleanings keep your smile bright, your breath fresh and gums healthy.
-As plaque builds up in your mouth it can solidify and turn into calculus or tartar, you cannot remove it at home.
-It tends to irritate the surrounding gum tissue leading to gingivitis or periodontal disease.
+Regular professional dental cleanings keep your smile bright, your breath fresh, and gums healthy.
+As plaque builds up in your mouth, it can solidify and turn into calculus or tartar, that you cannot remove it at home.
+It tends to irritate the surrounding gum tissue, leading to gingivitis or periodontal disease.
 This barnacle-like substance is removed by your hygienist at your regular cleaning visits.
 A six-month interval not only serves to keep your mouth healthy and clean, but also it allows for potential problems to be found and diagnosed earlier.

 It is very important to have your teeth and gums examined by one of the Drs.
 Boyd.
-Often times teeth can have underlying decay or gum disease that otherwise may have no pain at all.
-We also screen for oral pharyngeal cancer at every check-up.
-If these problems can be diagnosed sooner, treatment can often be shorter, less costly and potentially lifesaving.
+Oftentimes, teeth can have underlying decay or gum disease that otherwise may exhibit no pain at all.
+We also screen for oral pharyngeal cancer at every checkup.
+If these problems can be diagnosed sooner, treatment can often be shorter, less costly, and potentially lifesaving.

 The Drs.
 Boyd reserve enough time with each patient to treat their individual needs.
 Unlike other doctors who have short, set-time appointments, we make certain that each patient receives the care they deserve.

 Of course we can!
-We can make teeth whiter using in-office ZOOM!™ or at home teeth whitening process.
-In addition, we can use porcelain veneers or crowns.
+We can make teeth whiter using in-office ZOOM!™ or at-home teeth whitening kits.
+Additionally, we can use porcelain veneers or crowns.

-Many times people are not happy with the shape of their teeth.
-Too round…too short…chipped…etc. We can correct misshapen teeth with veneers, crowns or esthetic composite bonding to create the best smile possible.
+Often, people are not happy with the shape of their teeth.
+They’re too round, too short, too chipped, etc. We can correct misshapen teeth with veneers, crowns, or esthetic composite bonding to create the best smile possible.

 A dental implant is a highly biocompatible screw that is placed into the jaw bone.
 They can be used to replace single or multiple teeth.
 The need for drilling healthy neighboring teeth is gone.
 Even if you are missing all of your teeth, we can replace them using dental implants.

-Dental x-rays are used to examine your teeth and supporting bone to diagnose any problems including cavities that exist between the teeth.
-The dose of radiation you are exposed to during the taking of X-rays is extremely small especially when compared to common sources such as the sun, airplane travel, skiing in the mountains, minerals in the soil and appliances in your home.
-Also, with digital x-rays and lead-lined aprons, we decrease the exposure of radiation even more!
+Dental x-rays are used to examine your teeth and supporting bone to diagnose any problems, including cavities that exist between the teeth.
+The dose of radiation you are exposed to during the capturing of X-rays is extremely small, especially when compared to common sources such as the sun, airplane travel, skiing in the mountains, minerals in the soil, and appliances in your home.
+Also, with digital X-rays and lead-lined aprons, we decrease the exposure of radiation even more!